CiMLoop HWComponents

 """

-Returns the energy to perform a ternary MAC operation.
+Returns the cost of one ternary MAC operation.

 Parameters